codejar-lab/dmlinux/README.md

 ##What about version of DMLinux?
 First version is going to be DMLinux 13 after that It will be released in yearly format.DMLinux 14,15 etc.

-##How many editions includes DMLinux?
+##How many editions are in DMLinux 13?

-There will be three editions for DMLinux.
+There will be three editions for DMLinux 13.

 #### DVD Edition
 --------------